 - Ensure that implementation and follow-through occur

-Why invest in inclusivity in the workplace?
+Why invest in inclusion in the workplace?

-A growing body of research conducted over the past 20 years indicates that investing in inclusivity increases the success of an organization by improving the quality of decision-making at the operational and governance levels, helping to attract and retain skilled employees and managers, and by raising staff morale, which contributes to the feelings of inclusion and psychological safety in the workplace.
+A growing body of research conducted over the past 20 years indicates that investing in inclusion increases the success of an organization by improving the quality of decision-making at the operational and governance levels, helping to attract and retain skilled employees and managers, and raising staff morale, which contributes to the feelings of inclusion and psychological safety in the workplace.

 The British Columbia-based Presidents Group offers statistics and information to create a business case for the benefits of a diverse and inclusive workplace, including why hiring people with disabilities is good for business.

 Situations occur in workplaces in which there may have been no intent to harm but the actions of the employer or co-workers could be perceived as discriminatory.
 Following are some examples of potential discrimination and some alternative strategies that may be fairer.